 List funds requested for each of the items in lines "8-10 Other."
 Use lines 8-10 for costs such as patient care and tuition remission.
-If requesting patient care costs, request inpatient and outpatient costs separately, using lines 8 and 9.
+If requesting patient care costs, request inpatient and outpatient costs separately.

 Lines "8-10 Other" may also be used to request direct costs related to the use of single Institutional Review Board (sIRB) for multi-site human subjects research.